PubMatic/OpenWrap/README.md

 OpenWrap as an extension of Prebid is under development and not currently available on this Github page.
 The updated OpenWrap source code extending Prebid.js will be available August 7th.

+Portions of OpenWrap contain code from Prebid.js licensed under the Apache License, Version 2.0.

 As publishers have embraced header bidding, running multiple header tags from different providers has become a top priority with many considerations.

 The main areas of concern are: